simoniz0r/Discord-Linux-Client-Issues/README.md

 ### libc++1/libc++/libcxx

-If Discord crashes when before it loads, most times this is caused by the user missing `libc++1/libc++/libcxx`.
+If Discord crashes before it loads, most times this is caused by the user missing `libc++1/libc++/libcxx`.
 Having too old of a version of `libc++1/libc++/libcxx` can also cause Discord to crash before it loads.
 A couple of examples of Discord's output in a terminal when this happens are shown below:

 ```
 DiscordCanary[7645]: segfault at 0 ... error 4 in libc-2.23.so ...